-Today we’ll enjoy a sightseeing-tour of the city of Quito, which leads us through the historical centre of Quito for a walk through the culturally diverse history of this city.
-We will pass the church of La Compañia, which has the most ornate and richly sculptured façade and interior, the Independence Square with the Government Palace and the Cathedral including a visit.
-Afterwards visit of the Equatorial Line Monument called “Middle of the World” where we get a truly rare experience to stand in both, the Northern and Southern Hemispheres simultaneously.
+(2020) Today you will enjoy a sightseeing-tour of the city of Quito which leads you through the historical centre of Quito for a walk through the culturally diverse history of this city.
+We will pass the church of La Compañia, which has the most ornate and richly sculptured façade and interior, the Independence Square with the Government Palace and the San Francisco Church including a visit.
+Afterwards visit of the Equatorial Line Monument called “Middle of the World” where you get a truly rare experience to stand in both, the Northern and Southern Hemispheres simultaneously.
 The Equatorial Monument marks the spot where an 18th century French scientific expedition established the exact position of the Equator.
 The area has been built as a typical colonial town, with restaurants, gift shops and Post Office with philatelic sales.
-Visit the monument and Ethnographical Museum, which shows the history of the Indian cultures of Ecuador before returning to the hotel.
+Visit the monument and Ethnographical Museum, which shows the history of the Indian cultures of Ecuador.
+Return to the hotel.
 (B)

 Day 11: Quito